Maruti Suzuki: Tie-up with Suzuki

 In 2006, Suzuki and Maruti set up another joint venture called Maruti Suzuki Automobiles India to build two new manufacturing plants, one for vehicles and one for engines.
 Cleaner cars were also introduced, with several new models meeting the new Bharat Stage III emission standards.
 In February 2012, Maruti Suzuki sold its ten millionth vehicle in India.
 In July 2014 it had a market share of more than 45%.
 In May 2015, the company produced its fifteen millionth vehicle in India, a Swift Dzire.

 On 25 April 2019, Maruti Suzuki announced that it would phase out production of diesel cars by 1 April 2020, when the Bharat Stage VI emission standards come into effect.
 The new standards would require a significant investment from the company to upgrade its existing diesel engines to comply with the more stringent emission standards.
 Chairman R.C.
 Bhargava stated, "We have taken this decision so that in 2022 we are able to meet the corporate average fuel efficiency (CAFE) norms and a higher share of CNG vehicles will help us comply with the norms.
 I hope the union government's policies will help grow the market for CNG vehicles."
 At that time, diesel cars accounted for about 23 percent of Maruti Suzuki's annual sales.

 The company planned to launch its first electric car in the second half of 2021, the Maruti Suzuki Wagon R Electric, before cancelling its plan.

-The company now intends to produce e Vitara (unveiled in Milan and based on eVX concept shown in 2023) instead in 2025.
+The company now produces the eVitara (unveiled in Milan and based on eVX concept shown in 2023) since 2025.